seanbradley/Reality/README.md

 * Disproven Models (e.g., Flat Earth)
 * Future Models (e.g., Quantum Gravity)

-The major paradigms within each of the categories were plotted om three dimensions, the above categories being one dimension (X axis), date of emergence (Y axis) being another, and, finally, also the relative degree of consensus around the idea (if such a thing can be ascertained)--via, for example, the number of citations in scientific or religious texts within the topic's respective scientific or religious community (Z axis).
+The major paradigms within each of the categories were plotted in three dimensions, the above categories being one dimension (X axis), date of the paradigm's emergence (Y axis) being another, and, finally, also the relative degree of consensus around the idea (if such a thing can be ascertained)--via, for example, the number of citations in scientific or religious texts within the topic's respective scientific or religious community (Z axis).
 (NOTE: ChatGPT 4.0 offered the metric of consensus--re-labeled as "whackiness" in the scatterplot--with a solid disclaimer.)

 ![Models of Reality -- 10,000 BC to 2030 AD](reality_scatterplot.jpg)